cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 {% imgTag /img/dashboard/runs/dashboard-runs-details-sidebar-test-case-history.png "Screenshot of the Test Case History panel" %}

-When looking further into a test runs information, there is a new Test Case History panel that's currently in beta.
+When looking further into a test runs information, there is a new Test Case History panel.
 It allows users to be able to:

 1. See the history of a test over its lifespan
 1. Jump directly to the commit